zcash/zcash/doc/wallet-backup.md

 If you generate a new Zcash address, it will not be reflected in the backup file.

-If your original `wallet.dat` file becomes inaccessible for whatever reason, you can use your backup by placing it into your data directory and renaming it to `wallet.dat`.
+If your original `wallet.dat` file becomes inaccessible for whatever reason, you can use your backup by copying it into your data directory and renaming the copy to `wallet.dat`.

 ### Using `z_exportwallet` & `z_importwallet`